MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMBaseline.md

 ```

 ### -Name

-Specifies an array of names of configuration baselines.
+Specify the name of the configuration baseline to export.

 ```yaml
 Type: String